Fair Play Policy and Process

 - Where the Player is under the age of 18, the Parents and/or School Teachers

-These parties will be notified that an investigation is underway and that one (or several) games were flagged as being at a level which is likely to indicate they were played with Computer Assistance.
+These parties should be notified that an investigation is underway and that one (or several) games were flagged as being likely to have been played with Assistance.

 We realise that people (young players in particular) may occasionally make poor decisions.
-All players are provided with an Amnesty Period where they will be given an opportunity to either:
+All players should be provided with an Amnesty Period where they will be given an opportunity to either:

 - Admit to having received assistance